Student media guide to copyright law

 Patent law issues should cause little or no problem for the student media.
 You do not, for example, violate a patent by publishing information about a new invention or explaining -- even in very specific detail -- how something works.

 There are only two instances in which trademark protections typically concern the student media.
-Unfortunately, a detailed discussion is beyond the scope of this article, but they are worth keeping in mind.
-The first issue arises when a student media attempts to use a name already in use by a competing media or entity, or vice versa.
+The first issue arises when a student media outlet attempts to use a name already in use by a competing entity, or vice versa.
 For example, a new independent student publication wishing to call itself The Independent Daily Student may have a trademark problem if the existing official student publication is already called The Daily Student.
 The Daily Student would argue, and probably rightly so, that both its readers and advertisers could be confused by the name of the competing publication.
-Recently, interesting questions regarding the use of domain names to identify companies or other entities conducting business on the Internet, including on-line media, have started to surface.
+Interesting questions have also surfaced regarding the use of domain names to identify companies or other entities conducting business on the Internet.

 A second -- and potentially more troublesome -- branch of trademark law for the student media is that of trademark dilution.
 Trademark dilution statutes 3 generally prevent the use of a mark by a non-owner if such use would whittle away at the distinctiveness of or otherwise "tarnish" an existing mark.
 Unlike traditional trademark infringement claims, it is not necessary that the owner show a likelihood of confusion.
-For example, the Coca-Cola Company was successful in preventing a T-shirt maker from printing shirts with the slogan: "Enjoy Cocaine," in the well-known Coke script and typeface.
-4 Clearly, no reasonable person would have thought they were purchasing a shirt made by the Coca-Cola Company.
+For example, the Coca-Cola Company was successful in preventing a T-shirt maker from printing shirts with the slogan: "Enjoy Cocaine," in the well-known Coke script and typeface.4 Clearly, no reasonable person would have thought they were purchasing a shirt made by the Coca-Cola Company.
 Rather, the court found that the T-shirt slogan tarnished the reputation of the famous Coke trademark.
-While most state statutes and the new federal Trademark Dilution Act do not allow prosecution in cases involving news commentary and news reporting, the protections for other uses (such as a parody) are not yet certain.
+Most state statutes and the federal Trademark Dilution Act do not allow prosecution in cases involving news commentary and news reporting, and they even provide great leeway for parody.5

 What about Plagiarism?